soramame21/BLE_Server_BME280/README.md

-Please find the BLE Gatt Client application under https://github.com/soramame21/BLEClient_mbedDevConn repo.
+Please find the BLE GATT Client application under https://github.com/soramame21/BLEClient_mbedDevConn repo.

 You can verify the output of this application either:
   - on a serial terminal for your respective OS